 When is it Time to Conduct an Internal Corporate Investigation?

 So, those are some examples of circumstances in which it will be worthwhile to conduct a targeted internal corporate investigation.
 Now, let’s say you believe an internal investigation might be necessary—when is it time to engage a corporate investigation firm to get started?

 It is time to conduct an internal corporate investigation if:

 - You have reason to believe that a lawsuit against your company is imminent;

 - You have been made aware of events or actions that could potentially trigger litigation;

 - Your company has received a subpoena, civil investigative demand (CID), target letter, or other inquiry from a federal agency; or,

 - You are unsure whether your company’s current compliance efforts are sufficient to adequately mitigate its risk of commercial, civil, or governmental litigation.

-Speak with a Corporate Investigator at Mach Investigations for Free
+Speak with a Corporate Investigator at Corporate Investigation Consulting for Free

 If you have questions about conducting an internal corporate investigation, we encourage you to get in touch.
 A senior member of our team will be happy to discuss your company’s circumstances in complete confidence.
-To speak with a corporate investigator at Mach Investigations for free, call 866-352-9324 or tell us how we can reach you online now.
+To speak with a corporate investigator at Corporate Investigation Consulting for free, call 866-352-9324 or tell us how we can reach you online now.